aspire-devlopment/blog_post/README.md

 * User registration and login with custom JWT authentication
 * Create, read, update, and delete blog posts
-* React SPA with routing for Home, Dashboard, and Post Details pages
+* React SPA with routing for Home, Dashboard, and Post Details pages along with paginations
 * Django REST Framework provides secure API endpoints
 * Passwords are hashed before storing in the database
 * JWT tokens expire after 1 hour for security